80 Steps to Jonah

 80 Steps to Jonah is a 1969 American drama film directed by Gerd Oswald, written by Frederick Louis Fox, and starring Wayne Newton, Jo Van Fleet, Keenan Wynn, Diana Ewing, Mickey Rooney and Sal Mineo.
 It was released by Warner Bros. in December 1969.

 Plot

-Mark Jonah Winters (Wayne Newton) is a migrant worker who hitches a ride with Jerry Taggart (Sal Mineo).
+Mark Jonah Winters is a migrant worker who hitches a ride with Jerry Taggart.
 A car crash kills Taggert, and when the police arrive on the scene Jonah learns he had been riding in a stolen car.
 He is accused of car theft and, since he believes he cannot prove his innocence, he flees before he can be arrested.